ying-teaching/rn/docs/ch04/README.md

 You should know the following facts about effect hook:

-- `useEffect` is executed asynchronously after the first render (actually when the component is mounted) and after every update (re-render).
+- `useEffect` is executed asynchronously after the first render (actually when the component is mounted) and possibly after every update (re-render).
 It doesn't block the UI rendereing.
 - Use `useEffect` for all asynchronous tasks.
-- Effects run after every render cycle.
+- Effects run after every render cycle by default.
 You have options to opt out from this behavior by defining a array of dependencies.
 - An effect is rerun if any of its dependencies changes since the last render cycle.

 `useEffect` usage is a little complex because it can optionally specifies two important behaviors: